-Another factor to play a role in lenders’ decision-making is any previous history you’ve had with them.
+- Another factor is any previous history you’ve had with the lender.
 Their financial records (of previous loans for example) can tell them a lot about what kind of borrower you are and how great a risk you represent.

 Although lots of consumers see their credit score in terms of whether their credit application is approved or denied, it can affect your access to credit in other ways.
 Your credit rating can play a role in how much credit you’re allowed and also the interest rate you’re offered.
 When shopping around for credit, you probably compare the size of the APR.
 However, by law lenders only have to offer this rate to 51% of borrowers.
 If your credit score is lower, you’ll be charged more to borrow money because you represent a greater risk.
 In effect, a low credit rating can cost you money.

 Your credit report – What information does it contain?

 The data in your credit file builds up a picture of your money management skills and your past credit history.
 Lenders are more likely to approve credit for someone who is reliable, stable and has managed to tavoid accruing debt.
 Therefore, when they access your credit file, they’re interested in all aspects but will look at key areas.
 What do they focus on?